 To date, it is PAWS' understanding that no program of humanely managing geese has been established in Seattle's parks, however, thanks to the work of volunteers and community members who have supported humane solutions, lethal removal of geese on parks' property has also not been reinstated.
 PAWS hopes that when a program is finally started, these are some of the humane methods we hope to see regularly employed.

 You can help by letting your Seattle and other community leaders know how important humane management of conflicts with geese and other urban wildlife is to you.
 Encourage your community to join in on these efforts.
-To learn more about humane goose management models visit the Humane Society of the United States or Geese Peace.
+To learn more about humane goose management, visit the Humane Society of the United States page.